 Tomatoes are a tropical plant, they would never grow naturally up north if it weren’t for gardeners planting them.
 Most tomatoes love warm summer days and better yet, still-warm evenings.

-The interior of Alaska, and other areas between the 55th and 65th parallel, are surprisingly warm enough over the summer for growing tomatoes when you care for a few specific things.
+The interior of Alaska, and many northern areas, are surprisingly warm enough over the summer for growing tomatoes, especially when you care for a few specific things.

 Start With Good, Cold Climate Tomato Genetics

 Fortunately, these days, many tomato varieties exist.
-Some varieties are bred specifically for growing in cold climate areas.
+Some varieties are even bred specifically for growing in cold climate areas.